 This approach was chosen as people with lived experience wanted an interactive, ‘patient-held’ record, that they could work on collaboratively with their health and social care professional.

-How to use the Mental Health & Money Toolkit
+Why healthcare professionals should use the Mental Health & Money Advice Toolkit

 Why use the Mental health and money toolkit with people using your service?

 This toolkit should guide conversations between you and the people using your services, and to link them in with their local voluntary sector provision to help you support people in understanding, managing and improving both their financial and mental health.